-The high pressures created by a pressure washer can cause fluid injection injuries, severe lacerations, amputations, and / or death.
+The high pressures created by a pressure washer can cause fluid injection injuries to human and animal flesh, severe lacerations, amputations, and/or death.
 To avoid these hazards, always aim the spray gun and lance in a safe direction when using the pressure washer and never attempt to touch a leak in a high-pressure hose or fitting.
+Never place hands in front of the nozzle.
+Never hold onto the hose or fittings during operation.
+Never attach or remove wand or hose fittings while system is pressurized.
+Never point wand at or spray people and/or animals.
+DO NOT TREAT FLUID INJECTION AS A SIMPLE CUT!
+See a physician immediately!